kraiskil/onnx2c/README.md

 With ProtoBuf 3.12 (e.g. Ubuntu 20.10 onwards) this modification is not needed.

-Versions between 3.6 and 3.12 are uinvestigated.
+Versions between 3.6 and 3.12 are uninvestigated.

 Usage